 Grandma Moses Was Actually A Grandma

-Grandma Moses and her husband had 10 children; only five of those children lived to adulthood; in the 1940s, her neighbors, friends, and family started to call her Grandma Moses.
+Grandma Moses and her husband had ten children; only five of those children lived to adulthood; in the 1940s, her neighbors, friends, and family started to call her Grandma Moses.

-Grandma Moses had nine grandchildren and over 30 great-grandchildren; she was widely known around the community as simply “Grandma Moses.”
+Grandma Moses had nine grandchildren and over 30 great-grandchildren; she was widely known as “Grandma Moses.”

-Grandma Moses was one of those rare artists that were indeed 100% self-taught.
-She never had the opportunity to go to school, much less to attend any art school.
+Grandma Moses was a rare artist who was indeed 100% self-taught.
+She never had the opportunity to attend school, much less any art school.
 Her family was just too poor, and she had to work on the farm.

 This lack of education did not stop her from enjoying art.
 As a young wife and mother, she used house paint to decorate her house with art scenes.
 She started the quilt as a form of hobby and art.
 With her quilting, she would use recycled or previously used materials.